phaag/nfdump/README.md

 Both the v3 file format and the v4 record format are now strictly **8-byte aligned**, which avoids unaligned loads and matches the natural granularity of modern 64-bit load/store units.
 Block-level compression
 (LZO, LZ4, BZ2, ZSTD) is per-block.
 The file-level default can be overridden on a per-block basis.

+Furthermore the new v3 file format enables data encryption alongside compression, adding privacy to stored flow data when required.

+Until now, flows were stored to disk on the host where the collector (nfcapd, sfcapd, or nfpcapd) was running.
+All 1.8.x collectors now support forwarding flows to a companion collector on a remote host.
+The forwarded stream can optionally be encrypted in transit, each UDP packet is independently encrypted with a random 192-bit nonce.

+New support for IPFIX IE 315:
+IPFIX Information Element 315 (`dataLinkFrameSection`) is a variable-length field defined in RFC 7133 for exporting sampled Layer-2 packet bytes within IPFIX records.
+Unlike normal flow records, which carry pre-computed statistics, IE 315 carries raw packet data and is typically accompanied by fields such as `dataLinkFrameType` (408), `sectionOffset` (409), `sectionExportedOctets` (410), timestamps, and sampling metadata.
+Its primary use cases are packet sampling, troubleshooting, security monitoring, and traffic analysis.
+It is most prominently implemented on Cisco ASR/NCS platforms (marketed as "IPFIX 315"). `nfcapd` supports IPFIX IE 315 and fully decodes its payload into a standard nfdump flow record.

+Large parts of the code have been rewritten.
+Notably, the sFlow collector received a new decoder that integrates cleanly with the nfdump environment.
+Much unused and redundant code has been removed.

+In general, the code runs faster and is better adapted to today's CPU architectures.

 The earliest nfdump version dates back to 2004, the era of **Intel Pentium 4** type CPUs, 1 core, 1–2 threads, DDR2 memory.
 Nowadays a Core i9 for example has 24 cores and 32 threads and uses DDR5 memory — roughly 50–100× faster than 2004 hardware.
 Although software designed in 2004 still runs on modern CPUs, the design and architecture can be significantly improved to exploit modern CPU features: adapt data layout to cache lines, optimize code for branch prediction, and avoid pointer chasing. nfdump 1.8.x still focuses on efficiency and speed and has removed a lot of legacy code.
 However, nfdump-1.7.x is not slow - it was constantly improved over time.
 The new 1.8.x simply improves and modernizes the code where possible.

 The good news: nfdump-1.8.0 retains full **backward read compatibility**.
 All programs transparently read and process nfdump-1.7.x v2 files, but only write the new nffile v3 format.
 Some improvements are already implemented, such as a new IPFIX/NetFlow v9 pipeline decoder that improves decode throughput for these protocols.
 The collector hot path has been redesigned to reduce per-packet overhead.

-The other news: nfdump-1.8.0 does not yet implement a full set of new features.
+Note: nfdump-1.8.0 does not yet implement a full set of new features.
 The user experience should still feel familiar.
 Once the code stabilizes and is declared production-ready, new features will be added.

 This is development code and should **not yet be used in production**.
 The branch is not yet fully tested.
 Feedback from real-world testing is very welcome — particularly from users testing their own nfdump workflows.